 Sometimes engaging toddlers and preschoolers might seem as complicated as herding cats.
 Not only do they have tons of energy, but they’re also very opinionated.
 How do you engage a child whose favorite word is “no” and favorite question is “why?”
 Believe it or not, it can be done.
-The key is use their energy and opinionated nature to your advantage.
-Whether you’re working with one child or a group of children, we’ve discovered some ways to help harness their energy and maximize their ability to learn.
+The key is to use their energy and opinionated nature to your advantage.
+Whether you’re working with one child or a group of children, we’ve discovered some ways to help harness the energy of young learners and maximize their ability to learn.

 1. Keep it short

 The average attention span for a two-year-old is 3-6 minutes.
 For three and four-year-olds, it’s around 8-10 minutes.
 Because young children can’t focus for very long, it’s important to make the most of the time you have.
 As a general rule, plan to switch activities every 10-15 minutes.
 If you need to complete a longer activity, break it up into smaller steps and take breaks in between the steps to keep children focused.
 Keep in mind that children’s attention spans vary from activity to activity too.
 For some activities, a few minutes may be all they can handle, while others will hold their attention for half an hour.
 Be flexible in your planning to allow for changing attention spans.